nielsvth/PIconnect/README.rst

    (starttime, endtime, summary_types, calculation_basis=CalculationBasis.TimeWeighted, time_type=TimestampCalculation.Auto)", "*Method*", "Return specified summary measure(s) for Tag within the specified timeframe

         Summary_types are defined as SummaryType objects separated by '|'
-        fe: to extract min and max >> event.summary(['tag_x'], dataserver, SummaryType.Minimum|SummaryType.Maximum)" Do not forget to import the SummaryType object from PIconnect.PIConsts "**.summaries**
+        fe: to extract min and max >> event.summary(['tag_x'], dataserver, SummaryType.Minimum|SummaryType.Maximum) Do not forget to import the SummaryType object from PIconnect.PIConsts" "**.summaries**
    (starttime, endtime, interval, summary_types, calculation_basis=CalculationBasis.TimeWeighted, time_type=TimestampCalculation.Auto)", "*Method*", "Return one or more summary values for each interval, within a specified timeframe"
    "**filtered_summaries**